abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/keycloak/instance.md

 ## What you've accomplished and what's next

 You've created an Azure Cobalt 100 Arm64 virtual machine running Ubuntu 24.04 LTS with SSH authentication configured.
-The virtual machine is now ready for installing and running Alluxio workloads.
+The virtual machine is now ready for installing PostgreSQL, Keycloak, and the Flask OAuth2 demo application.

-Next, you'll install Alluxio on the VM and begin building a data orchestration and caching layer to accelerate analytics workloads and improve data access performance.
+Next, you'll install Keycloak on the VM, configure PostgreSQL as the backend database, and deploy a demo OAuth2/OpenID Connect application using Flask.